Learning from the Best

 Professor Hoy is known for initiating interdisciplinary approaches to critical thinking.
 Books that he has authored and edited include Critical Resistance (MIT Press, 2004), Critical Theory (with Thomas McCarthy), Foucault: A Critical Reader, and The Critical Circle.
 He has directed seven National Endowment for the Humanities (NEH) Summer Institutes at UC Santa Cruz.
 Professor Hoy was awarded a UC Presidential Chair in 2000 and the title of Distinguished Professor in the Humanities in 2004.

 A lead faculty member in UCSC's computer game design program, Dr. Mateas is a leading researcher in the area of artificial intelligence for computer games.
 He is considered a pioneer for his work as codeveloper of Façade, hailed as the first in a new genre of interactive games that involve computer-controlled characters with rich emotions, dialogue, and interactions with their environment.
-Dr. Mateas runs the Expressive Intelligence Studio at UC Santa Cruz, which explores the intersection of artificial intelligence, art, and design.
+Dr. Mateas is the chair of the new Department of Computational Media at UCSC.

 Professor, Astronomy and Astrophysics